-Keto cornbread that is just as good as the real thing, but grain free!
-At only 1nc per serving, your soup and chili won’t be lonely this fall!
+Keto cornbread that is just as good as the real thing, but grain free.
+Only 1 net carb per serving and perfect for chili, soups, and stews.

 When I originally wrote this post, I was a baby blogger.
 Only a month or two into this crazy keto journey.
 As I’ve evolved as a blogger, I’ve also evolved as a cook and photographer.
 After all, we first eat with our eyes.